 How to steam carrots in the microwave

-Step 1: Prep the carrot pieces.
+Prepare the carrot pieces.
 Wash and scrub the raw carrots (or peel if preferred).
 Chop the tops and ends off, and cut into 1-2 inch pieces.

-How long to steam carrots in microwave
+How long to steam carrots in the microwave

 You will need to microwave the bowl of carrot slices until the water is boiling and the bowl has filled with steam.
 It needs to boil continuously for around a minute, and then should be left for at least 2 minutes with the lid on to allow the carrots to finish cooking in the steam.

+However, the total length of time you will need to microwave the carrots depends on the power of your microwave.
 The cook times in the recipe card below are perfect for my 1000W microwave, so if you have a different wattage you may need to increase or decrease the times a little.

 You can estimate cooking time for different wattage microwave ovens using the chart below: